On-Site Water Protection Program

 Franklin County Environmental Health retains well and septic system permits issued in Franklin County.
-A searchable database for permits issued between January 2004 and June 2018 is located here.
-If the permit or information you are requesting is not on the database, or outside the time frame list above, please contact the department by phone or email.
+Please contact the department by phone or email to obtain a copy of a septic or well permit.
 Helpful information to locate the permit is:

 - When the permit was isssued and if the septic system or well is installed.

 - ANY and ALL names (including builder or developer) that may be associated with the permit

 - location of the property (911 address, subdivision and lot number, property PIN number, property tax ID number)